-Today on the blog – Dairy Free Pumpkin Brownies, low in sugar and saturated fat, ideal as a mid-morning accompaniment to coffee or an after-school snack.
+Today on the blog – Dairy Free Pumpkin Brownies Recipe!
+Low in sugar and saturated fat, it is delicious with coffee, tea or as a snack anytime.
 Especially now, with pumpkin season in full swing.

 I love the idea of carving pumpkins and turning them into wonderful Halloween creations but a pumpkin is so much more than just a pretty face!
 We can eat it!
 And it’s so cheap too!
 Not only that, it’s full of vitamins and antioxidants, fiber, potassium and other good stuff.